Different Approaches to Global Process Owner Design in Purchase-to-Pay

 iPollingTM Results Review

 In conjunction with these PeercastsTM was the creation of a poll using Peeriosity’s iPollingTM technology.
-The first poll question looked at the status of utilizing a global process owner for Purchase-to-Pay, with a significant percentage (64%) of the companies indicating that design has been implemented.
+The first poll question looked at the status of utilizing a global process owner for Purchase-to-Pay, with a significant percentage (64%) of the companies indicating that the design has been implemented.
 Another 9% of the companies are currently evaluating this design, with 5% responding that they evaluated this approach and decided to not go forward with it.
 Surprisingly, a noteworthy percentage of companies (22%) have not yet evaluated this design.

 The second iPollingTM question focused on the responsibilities of the global process owner role at the surveyed companies, with the most popular design being that the GPO has responsibility for policy and systems only.
 This was followed by the approach of having responsibility for all aspects of the operation, which are policy, systems, and operations.